MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-and-activate-a-sequence.md

     | Description | A description of the sequence.
 (Optional) |
     | Entity | The entity type for which you want to apply this sequence.
 By default, the Lead entity type is selected. |
 6. Select **Next**.
-7. Choose and configure one of the following activities:
+7. Choose and configure one of the following steps:
     > [!div class="mx-imgBorder"]
     > ![Choose an activity type](media/sequence-choose-activity.png "Choose an activity type")
     - **Email**: Creates an email activity for sellers to communicate with customers.
 When this activity is shown to the seller, an envelope icon is displayed on the record.
 When a seller selects the icon, an email composer opens with a template, if one was selected.
 If no template was selected, an empty email composer opens.